 2. What You Will Learn

-A liberal studies degree emphasizes soft skills, such as critical thinking, collaboration, strong written and oral communication, creative problem solving and emotional intelligence.
-Given the rapid technological advancements, more and more hard skills are being automated (think accounting, engineering and the like), driving up the demand for employees with those hard to quantify, but essential soft skills.
+A liberal studies degree program emphasizes soft skills, such as critical thinking, collaboration, strong written and oral communication, creative problem solving and emotional intelligence.
+Given the rapid technological advancements, more and more hard skills are being automated (think accounting, engineering and the like), driving up the demand for employees with those hard to quantify, but essential soft skill set.

 Rather than focusing on a single domain, your education will span a spectrum of information and ideas that give you the flexibility you need to excel in a variety of careers.
 As you study, you will develop the ability to apply an awareness of art, technology, and history to contemporary issues.
 And you will learn to communicate your views on these subjects in an understandable and persuasive way.

 More than ever before, companies have recognized the value of ‘soft-skills’ and share that these are top qualifications that they are looking for.
 A 2017 survey by the National Association of Colleges and Employers found that the ‘ability to work in a team,’ was the most sought after attribute of new college graduates.
 Teamwork followed closely by the soft-skills.
 Critical thinking, persuasive writing, communications, and teamwork have become top requirements in today’s job market.
 Burning Glass recently reported that they found human skills/soft-skills were requested for 60% of job openings in cities (size based on 600,00 or more residents), compared to 47% of job openings nationally.

 3. Libral Studies Jobs

 A college education is an investment, and today’s students want to know that they will get a high return on their investment into a bachelor of arts degree.

 Those with finely-honed writing and communication skills may be interested in pursuing a career in journalism or editing.
 Or you could transfer your skills to copywriting or creative writing.
 The possibilities and variety of careers are endless.